 Anna Anderson died on February 12, 1984.
 Soon after, in the 1990s, the bodies of Tsar Nicholas and his family were exhumed, and it was discovered that Anna Anderson had no relation to the Russian imperial family.
 Her real identity was Franziska Schanzkowska, as originally determined in 1927.

-Nonetheless, Anna Anderson was able to trick the world of her identity for over 60 years.
+Nonetheless, Anna Anderson was able to trick the world about her identity for over 60 years.
 In 1956, actress Ingrid Bergman won an Academy Award for her role as Anastasia in the film largely based on Anna Anderson’s life.
 The 1997 cartoon, Anastasia, is also based on the rumor that Anastasia Romanov survived her execution.